Creating hexagonal skill tree

 Regular skills

-Since we will be looping through the skills array we will need to create a new hexagon element for each skill.
-We can easily do that with the help of the data-bind-for attribute.
+array we will need to create a new hexagon element for each skill.
+We can easily do that with the help of the data-bind-for

-The ohter notable difference from the starter skill logic is that here we will dynamically create the class name based on the skill type,
+The ohter notable difference from the starter skill logic is that here we will dynamically create the class name based on the skill type, which with the help of the CSS we set up earlier will apply different colors based on the categories of the skills.

-And finally, we will use data-bind-class-toggle to conditionally apply the hex-locked class to the hexagon element if the skill is not unlocked.
+class to the hexagon element if the skill is not unlocked.

 This will make the hexagon appear grayed out if they are locked.